Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 L’Entrecote

-You’ll not miss a large queue for L’entrecote if you’re passing in the area, there is no booking here.
+You’ll not miss a large queue for L’entrecote if you pass through the area; there is no booking here.
 A bit of an Institution a unique formula unchanged for more than 50 years: walnut salad, finely trimmed sirloin (slice of beef of 170 grams) accompanied by its famous sauce with the composition kept secret, homemade fries at will, or finish with dessert prepared by our pastry chefs’.
 22 Euros per person

-We found this restaurant as it was recommended on a bulletin board of our hotel and we were not disappointed.
-We thought the steak was fabulous and we were charmed by our waiter and the endless matchstick chips and the whole experience.
+We found this restaurant because it was recommended on a bulletin board in our hotel, and we were not disappointed.
+We thought the steak was fabulous, and we were charmed by our waiter, the endless matchstick chips, and the whole experience.
 At 22 Euros per person, we thought it was good value.
 However, L’entrecote has mixed reviews, so buyer beware!

 L'Entrecote Restaurant Montpellier